-Current laws: 2000 (unemployment) and 2001 (unemploy-
+Current laws: 2000 (unemployment); and 2001 (unemployment insurance), with 2006 amendment.

-ment insurance).

-Type of program: Social insurance and social assistance
+Type of program: Social insurance and social assistance system.

-system.

-All persons residing permanently in Estonia aged 16 up to the retirement age who are capable of gainful activity, noncitizens residing temporarily in Estonia, and refugees.
+All persons residing permanently in Estonia aged 16 up to the retirement age who are capable of gainful activity; noncitizens residing temporarily in Estonia and legal refugees.